WarpZephyr/AcMsbEditor/README.md

 The ability to create new msb param entries is slow due to UI difficulties.
 Currently a few prefab windows popup dialogs will show for it.

+A "save all" and "close all" feature is not yet added to the UI.
+This is minor and may be added later.

+A "delete all" feature is not yet added for msb param entries.
+A rename feature is not yet added for msb param entries.
+A version edit feature is not yet added for msb param files.

 There may be other limitations not yet listed.

 # Building